dominiksalvet/gim/CONTROL.md

 # Control

-This file describes the ways to control gim-related issues in Git projects.
+This file describes advanced ways to control gim-related issues in your Git projects.

 ## Repository